 - High levels of antioxidants and vitamins A and C, which boosts the immune system and reduces inflammation

-- A good source of potassium which helps keep bones healthy.
+- A good source of potassium that helps keep bones healthy

-- Butternut Squash: any easy to find and inexpensive squash that makes for a nutrient-dense food for baby!
+- Butternut Squash: This is an easy-to-find, inexpensive, and nutritious food for your baby!
 When selecting butternut squash, look for a firm squash that has a solid beige color skin without bruising or damage marks.
 The insides will range from bright yellow to burnt orange, so don’t be alarmed if yours is somewhere in that color range.

-- Thyme or Rosemary: we are kicking up the flavor profile with a fun and fresh herb – thyme or rosemary.
-Either of these herbs will calm down the earthiness of the squash and ramp up the freshness and citrus aspect.
-You can’t go wrong with either herb.
-But you can always skip adding in herbs and spices to your baby food if you prefer (see more below).
+- Thyme or Rosemary: We are kicking up the flavor profile with a fun and fresh herb — thyme or rosemary.
+Either of these herbs will tone down the earthiness of the squash and ramp up its freshness and citrus aspect.
+You can’t go wrong with either.
+But you can always skip adding herbs and spices to your baby food if you prefer (see more below).

-- Heat Oven: preheat oven and line a baking sheet.
+- Heat Oven: Preheat the oven and line a baking sheet.

-- Prep Squash: cut the butternut squash in half and scoop out the seeds.
-Place on the baking sheet (flesh side down) and brush with olive oil (optional).
+- Prep Squash: Cut the butternut squash in half and scoop out the seeds.
+Place them on the baking sheet with the flesh side down, and brush with olive oil (optional).

-- Scrape: let cool and then scrape off the skin until you have just the butternut squash left.
-Add to blender or food processor.
+- Scrape: Let it cool, and then scrape off the skin until you only have the butternut squash left.
+Add to the blender or food processor.

-- Puree: turn on the blender and puree until smooth, adding in liquids if needed.
+- Puree: Turn on the blender and puree until smooth, adding liquids if needed.

 - Serve or freeze for another meal.